onflow/sc-eng-gaming/README.md

 ### **Player provides a Receiver Capability that panics in its deposit() method**

-This wouldn't be encounterd by the `Match` until `returnPlayerNFTs()` is called after match resolution.
+This wouldn't be encountered by the `Match` until `returnPlayerNFTs()` is called after match resolution.
 Depending on the order of the `Receiver` Capabilities in the `nftReceivers` mapping, this could prevent the other player from retrieving their NFT via that function.
 At that point, however, the winner & loser have been decided and the game is over (`inPlay == false`).
 The other player could then call `retrieveUnclaimedNFT()` to retrieve the NFT that the trolling Receiver was preventing from being returned.

 ### **Player changes their mind after NFT escrow & before move submission**